-Chapter 1 Highlights of Year 2014
+Chapter 1 Highlights of Year 2016

-1.1 The labour market remained stable in 2014.
-Both total employment and the labour force attained further growth, with the former reaching a new annual high of 3 749 200 in 2014.
-The annual unemployment rate edged down by 0.1 percentage point from 3.4 per cent in 2013 to 3.3 per cent in 2014, signifying another year of full employment.
+1.1 The labour market stayed resilient in overall terms in 2016.
+Both total employment and the labour force expanded further, with the former reaching 3 812 400 in 2016.
+The unemployment rate hovered at a low level of 3.3-3.4% during the year, averaging at 3.4% for the year as a whole, signifying another year of full employment.
 We will continue to closely monitor the employment market situation and enhance our employment services on all fronts, especially in netting suitable vacancies from the market and rendering assistance to job seekers.